flenniken/statictea/docs/readjson.md

 # readJsonStream

-Read a json stream and return the variables.
-If there is an error, return a warning.
+Read a json stream and return the variables in a dictionary value.

 ```nim
 proc readJsonStream(stream: Stream): ValueOr